ColinKennedy/USD-Cookbook/tricks/usd_searcher/README.md

 Sometimes, you just have to search a USD file for some text.
-Most of the time, if you're looking for something specific, you can just open up usdview and dig around until you find what you need.
+Most of the time, if you're looking for something specific, you can open up usdview and dig around until you find what you need.
 But if, for example, you need to find every relationship containing the phrase "foo" or "bar", you're in for some trouble.

 USD files can refer anywhere on-disk.
-In studio pipelines, it's very common for Asset paths to be URIs referring to an off-site location on-disk or even refer to files in a database.
+In studio pipelines, it's very common for Asset paths to be URIs referring to completely different folder locations or even refer to files in a database.

-That's where usd-search comes in. usd-search a command-line utility / Python module that searches through USD files, recursively.
+To search USD files, you must also traverse its dependencies (wherever those dependencies may be) and search the dependency's contents. usd-search a command-line utility / Python module that searches through USD files, recursively.

 ## Features